Frequently Asked Questions

 A student must visit their major advisor for academic planning related to their major.
 Students may check with their major department to find out who their advisor is and to make advising appointments.

-Undeclared students receive advising at the Academic Success Center located in MSR 210.
-Please print a copy of the Undeclared Advisee Expectations(pdf).
-Review the document and take note of the important suggestions recommended by our academic advising team.
-Also, the Lower Division(pdf) and Upper Division(pdf) General Education (GE) Requirement planning guides are helpful in tracking your GE progress.
+For advising concerns outside of the major, please connect with an academic advisor online.
+Review the Undeclared Advisee Expectations document and take note of the important suggestions recommended by our academic advising team.
+Also, the General Education planning guide is helpful in tracking your GE progress.

 For Upper Division General Education credit, courses may be taken no earlier than the term in which upper-division status (completion of 60 semester units) is attained.
 If a student takes Upper Division General Education courses before completing 60 units, credits will count as elective units.

 For upper division courses in a major, first seek advising from your major department.
 For most upper division major courses students need only to meet prerequisites, or obtain instructor approval.

 You may elect to be graded on a Credit/No Credit (CR/NC) basis in any general education course approved with a Credit/No Credit grading option.
 A grade of CR or NC has no effect on your GPA.
 No more than 24 Stanislaus State CR semester units, including winter and summer term courses, may be applied toward a baccalaureate degree.

 Please Note: There are special exceptions for the terms impacted by COVID-19.
 See the current grading options.

 Updated: December 07, 2021